saranyaan/terraform-demo/README.md

-# terraform-demo
-Deploy an Nginx pod in Kubernetes using Terraform
+# Deploy an Nginx pod in Kubernetes using Terraform
 + Write Terraform Code for Kubernetes - main.tf
-+ Deploy Using Terraform
+# Deploy Using Terraform
++ terraform init
++ terraform apply auto-approve